Light Perpetual (Spufford novel): Plot

 In 1944 South London several shoppers go to Woolworths to see new aluminum pans, the first they've seen since the war began.
 They are instantaneously killed by a V-2 attack.

 In an imaginary future in which the attack did not happen children Jo, Val, Alec, Ben and Vern grow up in Bexford, a suburb of London.

 Alec marries early to his teenage love, Sandra.
 He works as a type-setter, but when this part of the industry is automated he retrains as a primary school teacher.
 He struggles to understand his two sons, and late in life his wife leaves him for their daughter-in-laws father.
 However Alec eventually comes to terms with the fact that he has done the best he could for his family and community and feels at peace knowing everything comes to an end.

 Ben struggles with a mental disorder for much of his life, self-medicating with both prescribed drugs and street drugs.
 After his job is made redundant he meets Marsha, a widowed cafe owner, who helps him get the mental help he needs and eventually falls in love with him.
 Having only been able to have a functional life later he remains grateful to Marsha and her family for taking him in.

 Jo is musically gifted and has synesthesia, seeing colours when music is played.
 She eventually is part of a successful band and falls in love with the band leader, Ricky, who forces her out when she accidentally becomes pregnant.
 After years of being strung along by Ricky she moves back to London to be with her sister and falls in love with an American man and has a late-in-life child.

 Val falls in love with a neo-Nazi and spends most of her youth with him.
 Eventually he murders a young student from Pakistan.
 Val is imprisoned as an accessory to the murder and slowly rebuilds her life, eventually realizing that Mikey, her husband, was gay and his racism and aggression were attempts to deny this part of himself.

 Vern spends most of his life dreaming of climbing up the property ladder, scamming whoever crosses his path in order to achieve his ends.
 While he has periods of success he also goes bankrupt multiple times.
 During the Great Recession he finally loses everything and is taken in by his daughter Becky.
 After a year of nursing him back to health she realizes he never thinks of anyone but himself and finally puts him in a care home.

 Reception

-The novel drew positive reviews.
 The Guardian called it "a brilliant, capacious experiment with fiction".
 The New York Times called it a "vividly imagined novel".